 Belskus to Step Aside From Indy Eleven

-INDIANAPOLIS - Indy Eleven Professional Soccer has announced President Jeff Belskus will step down once his successor is found.
-Belskus, who previously served as chief executive officer of Indianapolis Motor Speedway and Terre Haute-based Hulman and Co., came to Indy Eleven in 2016.
+Indy Eleven Professional Soccer has announced President Jeff Belskus will step down once his successor is found.
+He joined the organization in 2016 after serving as chief executive officer of Indianapolis Motor Speedway and Terre Haute-based Hulman and Co.
 The transition is expected to take place by the end of the year.

 Owner Ersal Ozdemir said Belskus played a "pivotal role" in multiple accomplishments for the organization over the last two-and-a-half years.
 "Indy Eleven's success during the past few years have been significant, and Jeff has been instrumental in the growth and development of the organization," Ozdemir said.
 "We continue to grow our fan base, have made a well-received transition to the United Soccer League, and made the playoffs in our first year in the USL."